cydessole/AnimeLife/README.md

 # **WORK IN PROGRESS**

 # AnimeLife
-An application to add anime style to portraiture photos !
+An application to add anime style to landscape photos !

 ## Getting started in 20 minutes